sanghoonleepitt/sanghoonleeeins.github.io/_pages/about.md

 I am a postdoctoral researcher in [Osmanbeyoglu Lab](http://osmanbeyoglulab.com/) at University of Pittsburgh.
 My current research focus is on developing statistical and mathematical models for single cell multi-omics integration.

-Before joining UPMC, I received a Ph.D. in Mathematical Sciences from Carnegie Mellon University and a B.S. in Mathematical Sciences from Worcester Polytechnic Institute.
+Before joining Pitt, I received a Ph.D. in Mathematical Sciences from Carnegie Mellon University and a B.S. in Mathematical Sciences from Worcester Polytechnic Institute.

 Last update: Feb 2020